ferdinandvanwyk/pyfilm/docs/source/getting_started.rst

 Refer to this_ page to deal with Matplotlib backends in case plots don't display. `TkAgg` is a good backend for most Linux distros.
 Be sure to have the system packages installed before installing matplotlib.
-For OS X, the `macosx` backend is recommended since the `TkAgg` backend is not thread-safe and you may encounter error messages similar to here_.
+For OS X, the `macosx` or `Agg` backend is recommended since the `TkAgg` backend is not thread-safe and you may encounter error messages similar to here_.

 .. _libpng: http://www.libpng.org/pub/png/libpng.html
 .. _libav: https://libav.org/